Do people behave differently when they are in groups? Insights into group dynamics for facilitators

 Insights into group psychology

 Many of us will also behave differently when we are in a larger group than when we are on our own, or just with a couple or a few people.
-Studies into group psychology show that:
+Studies into group psychology show some interesting factors that create group dynamics:

 - When we are in groups, we are consciously and unconsciously engaging in social comparison, assessing our position and views against those of other group members.